cysouw/diathesis/text/c07_participle.md

 The *gehören + Partizip* passive appears to occur in some examples with intransitive verbs, resulting in impersonal constructions.
 An in-depth introduction of the *gehören + Partizip* passive can be found in [@sec:participles-gehoren-anticausative].
 The usage of this constructions with intransitive verbs needs more in-depth study, as many examples seem doubtful [@next a,b].
 However, they are sparinlgy attested [@next c].

 ::: ex
-- ^?
-In der Sauna gehört geschwitzt.
+- ^^?^ In der Sauna gehört geschwitzt.
-- ^?
-In der Nacht gehört geschlafen.
+- ^^?^ In der Nacht gehört geschlafen.
-- Um die Uhrzeit gehört geschlafen.^[Attested on https://www.motor-talk.de/forum/empire-bikes-und-klaus-huelsmann-t3208043.html?page=7, accessed 16 June 2021]
+- Um die Uhrzeit gehört geschlafen.^[Attested online at <https://www.motor-talk.de/forum/empire-bikes-und-klaus-huelsmann-t3208043.html?page=7>, accessed 16 June 2021]
 :::

 ### [ NP | –P ] *gehören + Partizip* Impersonal passive + governed preposition